MetricDuck — Financial Analysis MCP server

 - "As of a past date / point-in-time" -> get_financials("MSFT", vantage_date="2024-04-30") (values as known from filings published on/before that date)

-Each period cites its original disclosing SEC filing (accession + filed date in a footnote; resolvable `mdck` + EDGAR index handles in the `<raw_data>` block), so every figure is traceable to its source filing.
+Each period cites its original disclosing SEC filing (accession + filed date in a footnote; resolvable EDGAR index handles in the `<raw_data>` block), so every figure is traceable to its source filing.

 Responses capped at ~20K chars.
 If truncated, whole statements are dropped (not sliced) with a note — request fewer statements or reduce years.
+Note the cap also trims `<raw_data>` periods, so a truncated response can lose the exact channel for the dropped periods.
 Endpoint: https://mcp.metricduck.com/mcp

 - compare_companies (Compare Companies / Peers) - Compare a company against peers across ~70 curated fundamental metrics (TTM), with percentile rankings and relative strengths/weaknesses.